roffe/gocan/README.md

 Trionic 5/7/8 ecu flasher GUI made with Fyne, [**Nightmare!**](https://doom.fandom.com/wiki/Skill_level#Doom.2C_Doom_II_and_Final_Doom_skill_levels)

-Most Trionic code is based on [TrionicCANFlasher](https://txsuite.org/)

 ### cantool

-CLI tool for CAN monitoring and ECU flashing
+CLI tool for CAN monitoring and ECU flashing and also home for toy code like talking to CIM and SID

 #### Example